 The First Step pilot program was implemented in 2016 in response to the increased need for qualified early learning professionals in the District of Columbia.
 First Step students earn the nationally recognized CDA while simultaneously completing their high school diploma.
 The program name reflects the truism that attaining a CDA is the best first step that a student can take on the early childhood education career pathway.

-Quorum is an online professional development resource for early childhood educators, which offers courses based on developmentally appropriate practices for young children, cutting-edge scientific research and best practices in adult learning.
-Child care providers have unlimited access to a catalogue of engaging and interactive training courses for their CDA credential assessment, as well as the health and safety training required for those working with families receiving support from the Child Care Development Fund (CCDF).
+Quorum is an online professional development resource for early childhood educators that offers courses based on developmentally appropriate practices for young children, cutting-edge scientific research, and best practices in adult learning.
+Child care providers have unlimited access to a catalogue of engaging and interactive training courses for their CDA credential assessment, as well as the health and safety training required for those working with families who receive support from the Child Care Development Fund (CCDF).

 T.E.A.C.H.
 (Teacher Education and Compensation Helps) Scholarship

-T.E.A.C.H. provides comprehensive scholarships for early childhood center teachers, family providers, and directors to work toward earning an associate’s or bachelor’s degree in Early Childhood Education or a related field.
-T.E.A.C.H. improves the quality of teaching as well as the overall quality of early care and education by increasing teachers’ education, compensation and retention, and decreasing turnover.
+Teacher Education and Compensation Helps (T.E.A.C.H.) provides comprehensive scholarships for early childhood center teachers, family providers, and directors to work toward earning an associate’s or bachelor’s degree in Early Childhood Education or a related field.
+T.E.A.C.H. improves the quality of teaching as well as the overall quality of early care and education by increasing teachers’ education, compensation, and retention, and decreasing turnover.

 Early Childhood Education Help Desk

-Child care staff can contact OSSE to receive support and get their questions answered about the new education requirements, professional development opportunities, and general assistance with connecting to resources and planning.
-OSSE is also providing presentations at child development facilities focused on the new requirements and the resources and supports that are available to support staff in attaining their credentials and degrees.
-By meeting staff where they are, these presentations allow individualized customer service and counseling to child development staff needing credentials and emphasize high-quality customer service.
-Providers can request a workshop or help by contacting [email protected] or (202) 478-5903.
+Child care staff can contact OSSE’s Early Childhood Education Help Desk to receive support and answers about the new education requirements, professional development opportunities, and general assistance with connecting to resources and planning.
+OSSE also provides presentations at child development facilities focused on the new requirements and the resources and supports that are available to support staff in attaining their credentials and degrees.
+Providers can request a workshop or assistance by contacting [email protected] or 202-478-5903.

 Behavioral Health Training Institute

-The Training Institute coordinates events for DBH employees, provider staff and District residents and has established a reputation as a high-quality source for behavioral health-related classroom and e-learning courses throughout the Metro DC area and as one of the largest producers of continuing education courses for licensed clinicians.
+The Behavioral Health Training Institute coordinates events for DBH employees, provider staff and District residents and has established a reputation as a high-quality source for behavioral health-related classroom and e-learning courses throughout the DC area.
+It is one of the largest producers of continuing education courses for licensed clinicians.

-Peer support is meant to enrich behavioral health services through the participation and expertise of people who share their experience with behavioral illness and journey to recovery.
-The Office of Consumer and Family Affairs works with consumer led partners to enhance the training and role of peer specialists.
-To learn more about peer specialists training opportunities, contact the Office of Consumer and Family Affairs at (202) 673-4377.
+Peer specialist certification and support is meant to enrich behavioral health services through the participation and expertise of people who share their experiences with behavioral illness and journey to recovery.
+The Office of Consumer and Family Affairs works with consumer-led partners to enhance the training and role of peer specialists.
+To learn more about peer specialists training opportunities, contact the Office of Consumer and Family Affairs at 202-673-4377.